Chris Jones, a former all-American football player at Hardin-Simmons, is in his tenth season as the defensive line and development squad coach.

 In 2014, the Cowboys had one of the top defensive lines in the conference.
-Ryne Lewis was first-team all-ASC, Korey Zavala was named second team and Trent Walker was an honorable mention all-ASC selection.
+Ryne Lewis was first-team all-ASC, Korey Zavala was named to the second team and Trent Walker was an honorable mention all-ASC selection.

 In 2013, he coached sophomore Korey Zavala to second-team all-ASC honors.
 He led the team with 14 tackles for loss and seven sacks.